arvigeus/AZ-204/Exercises/Connect an app to Azure Cache for Redis by using .NET Core/README.md

 1. In the Azure portal, navigate to the new Redis Cache you created.

-1. Select **Access keys** in the **Settings** section of the Navigation Pane and leave the portal open.
-Copy the P**rimary connection string (StackExchange.Redis)** value to use in the app later.
+1. Select **Access keys** in the **Settings**/**Authentication** section of the Navigation Pane and leave the portal open.
+Copy the **Primary connection string (StackExchange.Redis)** value to use in the app later.

 ## Create the console application

-1. Create a console app by running the command below in the Visual Studio Code terminal.
+1. Create a console app by running the following command in the Visual Studio Code terminal.

    ```sh
    dotnet new console -o Rediscache